SashaPos/practice_repo/README.md

 Right now I'm practicing using Git and GitHub, so you're able to read this message as a result.

 ###### And trying to use **Markdown** a bit.

+Quote of the day:
+> I'll definitely write my next CV using Markdown, but not the Google Docs or something
+> ~ Me